knative/docs/docs/install/knative-with-operators.md

 type: "docs"
 ---

-# Knative installations with Knative Operators
+# Installing Knative components using Operators

 Knative provides operators as tools to install, configure and manage Knative.
 This guide explains how to install and uninstall Knative using Knative operators.